Thunder Bay Chill

 Thunder Bay Chill Soccer Club is a Canadian soccer team based in Thunder Bay, Ontario, Canada.
-Founded in 2000, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid.
+Founded in 2000, the team played in USL League Two, the fourth tier of the United States soccer pyramid from 2000 to 2024.

 The team plays its home games at Chapples Park Stadium.
 The team's colours are white and blue.
 The club also has a large youth program, with over 2000 youth players.

 History

 The Thunder Bay Chill were established in 2000 by founder Tony Colistro.
 They played their first home match on May 27, 2000, against the Wisconsin Rebels, losing 4–0.
 In 2002, they were named the PDL Organization of the Year.

 In 2007, the Chill won their first Heartland Division title.
 In 2008, the Chill became the first Canadian club to win the PDL National Championship, after the defeated the Laredo Heat in penalty kicks in the final.
 In 2009, the four Ontario-based PDL teams (Forest City London, Toronto Lynx, Ottawa Fury, and the Chill) created a pre-season round robin tournament called the Victoria Challenge Cup, with the Chill emerging as champions, after winning all three of their matches.

 From 2007 to 2013, they won the Heartland Division six times in seven seasons (finishing 2nd in 2009), and qualified for the playoffs ten times in an eleven-year span from 2007 through 2017 (missing only in 2014), as part of a dominant stretch in their history which included a five-year period, where they did not suffer a home loss until 2014.
 In 2015, they moved their home stadium to Fort Williams Stadium, after splitting the past two seasons between the turf stadium and the natural grass field at Chapples Field.
 They finished as Central Conference Champions five time over this period, earning them trips to the playoffs Final Four.
 After their PDL Championship title in 2008, they advanced to the Championship final an additional three times in 2010, 2013, and 2017, but ultimately lost in the finals on each of those occasions.